haha454/cpp-order-book/README.md

 ## No dynamic memory allocation
 Caveat: except for the STL containers default allocators.
 ## Replace `std::priority_queue` with a `std::vector`
 In my very initial implementation, I used a `std::priority_queue` as a heap.
-However, I realised that the element in the `std::priority_queue` is immutable, which means that I had to pop the order from the heap, modify its quantity and push it back.
+However, I realized that the element in the `std::priority_queue` is immutable, which means that I had to pop the order from the heap, modify its quantity and push it back.
 This is suboptimal in terms of performance.
 Instead, a `std::vector` is being used together with `std::pop_heap` and `std::push_heap`.
 This issue could also have been alleviated by using a shared pointer as the `std::priority_queue` element type; however, that approach may increases complexity and reduces readability.
-## Minimise `std::string` copies
+## Minimize `std::string` copies
 Most of strings are moved instead of being copied.
 The performance and memory gain will be more substantial if the order ID and/or the instrument exceeds 22 characters, due to C++'s short string optimization.

 # Future work